meroxa/cli/docs/cmd/md/meroxa_connectors_update.md

       --cli-config-file string   meroxa configuration file
       --debug                    display any debugging information
       --json                     output json
-      --timeout duration         set the duration of the client timeout in seconds (default 10s) (default 10s)
+      --timeout duration         set the duration of the client timeout in seconds (default 10s)
 ```

 ### SEE ALSO